kirilkirkov/PHP-Selenium-Testing-Framework/README.md

 ## Introduction

 This framework provides a robust environment for automated browser testing using Selenium WebDriver.
-It supports Selenium Standalone Firefox Docker image and ensures seamless session management, including clean shutdowns on test completion or interruption and parallel testing.
+It supports both parallel and sequential testing, ensuring optimal performance and resource utilization.
+Additionally, the framework includes webhook integration for sending HTML or JSON test reports, and provides the capability to save HTML reports directly on the server.

 ## Features